 The Biggest Obstacles to Student Success in Higher Education

-We took the opportunity to survey the audience about the biggest obstacles to student success and the approaches their institutions are taking to resolve them.
-(The survey was completed by 171 attendees.)
+We took the opportunity to survey the audience—which was completed by 171 attendees—about the biggest obstacles to student success and the approaches their institutions are taking to resolve them.

 Unsurprisingly, declining enrollments were top of mind for most respondents and something that many expect to see continue even as their own institutions turn to technology solutions to help improve student success with more flexible learning models.